 8. I became outdated.

-Through the 1980′s and into the 1990′s, I worked in banking on Wall Street in a technologically cutting edge department.
-Just as I mastered every new computer it would be whisked away and replaced by newer faster models.
+I worked in banking on Wall Street in a technologically cutting edge department.
+Just as I mastered every new computer or system it would be whisked away and replaced by newer faster models.
 I was au fait with software the public wouldn’t see for years and anything I didn’t understand was explained to me by MIT-trained analysts.
 I have kept up with technology but not in the aggressive way I once did in my job.
-In my world I often use my young adult kids at tech support and endure their snide remarks and eye rolling, knowing deep inside that at one time it was very different.
+In my world I often use my young adult kids as tech support and endure their snide remarks and eye rolling, knowing deep inside that at one time it was very different.

 9. I lowered my sights and lost confidence.